draftbit/reason-expo/README.md

 ## Getting started

-Great that you want to use Reason with React Native!
+Great that you want to use Reason with Expo/ReactNative!
 To get everything running are just a couple of steps.
 Let's assume that you already have a React Native project.
-Otherwise follow the React Native [instructions](http://facebook.github.io/react-native/docs/getting-started.html) until you have your app running.
+Otherwise follow the ReactNative [instructions](http://facebook.github.io/react-native/docs/getting-started.html) until you have your app running.